CBD and alcohol: Everything to know

 What happens if you combine CBD and alcohol?
 The hemp-derived oil is widely sold for its health and wellness benefits and is found in everything from gummies to cocktails.
 But, is it safe to mix CBD oil and alcohol?
 Is CBD healthier than alcohol?
 And, can CBD oil help alcoholism?
 This blog will review scientific studies on mixing the two compounds as well as research into CBD for alcoholism and other addictions.

 We will also uncover some surprising facts, including how CBD oil may lower blood alcohol levels and even protect against damage caused by drinking too much.
 All cannabinoids interact with the human endocannabinoid system and have potential benefits for our mental and physical health.
-Read on as we explore not only CBD and alcohol but also studies on hemp-derived THCV oil (tetrahydrocannabivarin) for nicotine and other addictions, CBC oil (cannabichromene) for mood enhancement, and CBN oil (cannabinol) for potential non-pharmacological sedation.
+Read on as we explore not only CBD and alcohol but also studies on hemp-derived THCV oil (tetrahydrocannabivarin) for nicotine and other addictions, CBC oil (cannabichromene) for mood enhancement, and CBN oil (cannabinol) for sleep.